French Onion Soup

 This soup is much more filling that you might realize.
 Every time I make it I worry that it’s not enough for dinner, and think about doubling the recipe, but it’s not necessary.
 It comfortably serves our family of 5…the thick cheesy bread topping is filling in itself.
 But sometimes I’ll serve it with a green salad.

 As an added bonus, this soup only takes about 1 hour to make!
 The bulk of the time is spent caramelizing the onions.
 If you don’t mind the onions being a little less caramelized you can have it ready in even less time.
 And on the other hand, if you want really rich caramelized onions, feel free to saute them longer to get that rich caramel colour and flavour…which could mean that this soup will take a little longer than an hour to make.

 - Broth: You can use vegetable or beef broth for this recipe.

-- Onions: See above for a little tip on caramelizing onions!
+- Onions: You can use sweet onions or yellow onions.
+See above for a little tip on caramelizing onions!

 - Bowls: A bit about bowls…the best bowls to use for French Onion Soup, are French Onions Soup Bowls that are intended for this type of soup.
 They have handles that allow for ease of sliding bowls around in the oven, and traditional bowls have a smaller opening than the bottom of the bowl (like the bowl I have at the bottom of this post).
 In the pictures above, the opening of the bowl is as wide as the bottom, and honestly they don’t work as well because the wide opening allows for more bread, which soaks up the soup.
 SO if you can, use a french onion soup bowl like the one at the bottom of this post, with the smaller opening so that your soup doesn’t disappear into the bread! 😉